MilesBHuff/Optimality/specification/colours.rst

 | I divided the colours in an interface into two categories:  *view*, and
   *window*.  *View* is, for example, used for textboxes;  while *window* is used for, *ie*, the back-pane of a window.
-| As is traditonal, I made *view* lighter than *window*.
-I gave View.?.Hover
+| As items in *view* are more likely to be in the center of vision than items in
-  the brightest values defined above, and Window.?.Normal the darkest values defined above.
+  *window*, I made *view* lighter than *window*.
+I gave View.?.Hover the brightest values defined above, and Window.?.Normal the darkest values defined above.
 | The remaining values were derived by averaging the primitive values.
 |
 +---------+----+--------+---------+------+--------+